oliviaresende/to.do/README.md

 ## *About the project* ⭐️
 ### *Main features:*

-- Add a new task Adicionar uma nova tarefa
+- Add a new task
-- Remove a task Remover uma tarefa
+- Remove a task
 - Check and uncheck a task as completed

 ### *Technologies used:*